-In the first instance, we take the potential as $V=V_0[(\bar\psi\psi-b)^2+c]$ which can realize Quintom-A scenario, and the detailed discussion can be found in Ref. \cite{Cai:2008gk}.
-Its dual form of the solution is a description of universe in the case of Quintom-B. According to Eq. (\ref{solution}), one finds that $\bar\psi\psi$ is decreasing along with an increasing scale factor $a$ during the expansion of the universe.
-From the formula of $V'$, we deduce that at the beginning of the evolution the scale factor $a$ is very small, and so $\bar\psi\psi$ becomes very large and make sure $V'>0$ at the beginning.
+In the first instance, we take a potential as $V=V_0[(\bar\psi\psi-b)^2+c]$ which can realize Quintom-A scenario, and its detailed discussion can be found in Ref. \cite{Cai:2008gk}.
+Its dual solution is a description of the universe in the case of Quintom-B. According to Eq. (\ref{solution}), one finds that $\bar\psi\psi$ is decreasing along with an increasing scale factor $a$ during the expansion of the universe.
+From the formula of $V'$, we deduce that at the beginning of the evolution the scale factor $a$ is very small, and so correspondingly $\bar\psi\psi$ becomes very large in order to ensure $V'>0$ at the beginning.
 Then $\bar\psi\psi$ decreases along with the expanding of $a$.
 At the moment of $\bar\psi\psi=b$, one can see that $V'=0$ which results in the EoS $w_{\psi}=-1$.
-After that $V'$ becomes less than $0$, so the universe enters a Phantom-like phase.
-Finally the universe approaches to a de-Sitter space-time in the Quintessence Phase in the future.
-Accordingly, the EoS of the dual form evolves from the $w<-1$ and crosses -1 by $t\rightarrow 0$ from below $-1$ to above $-1$ then increases and declines finally approaches to the cosmological constant when $t\rightarrow +\infty$.
+After that $V'$ becomes less than $0$, so then the universe enters a Phantom-like phase.
+Finally, the universe approaches to a de-Sitter space-time in the Quintessence Phase in the future.
+Accordingly, the EoS of the dual form evolves from below $-1$ and crosses $-1$ as $t\rightarrow 0$, later, to above $-1$.
+In final, it approaches to the cosmological constant when $t\rightarrow +\infty$.
 It is shown that either Quintom-A or Quintom-B will avoid a big rip when $w<-1$.
-In Fig. \ref{Fig:fig1} we plot the concrete picture of this dual pair.
+In Fig. \ref{Fig:fig1}, we plot the concrete picture of this dual pair.
 We can find that the evolution of these two models is just as a dual process fit.

-In succession, if $V=V_0[-(\bar\psi\psi-b)\bar\psi\psi+c]$, one can obtain a Quintom-B model (see Ref. \cite{Cai:2008gk}).
-Take its dual form theoretically given by the above transformation, we can present the numerical solution in Fig. \ref{Fig:fig2}.
-Clearly, the duality of this Spinor Quintom model show the evolutionary picture of Quintom-A.
+In succession, if $V=V_0[-(\bar\psi\psi-b)\bar\psi\psi+c]$, we obtain a Quintom-B model (see Ref. \cite{Cai:2008gk}).
+Taking a dual form theoretically as discuss above, we can present a numerical solution in Fig. \ref{Fig:fig2}.
+Clearly, the duality of this Spinor Quintom model shows a the evolutionary picture of Quintom-A.

-These two class of models describe different behaviors of the cosmological evolution with one in the expanding phase while the other in the contracting one depending on the potential and initial conditions we choose.
-It is found that Quintom model and its dual form are symmetric around $w=-1$.
+These two kinds of models describe different behaviors of the cosmological evolution: one is an expanding phase while the other lies in the contracting one.
+The behavior depends on the potential and initial conditions we choose.
+It is found that Quintom model and its dual form are symmetrical with respect to $w=-1$.